JJRasmussen/memoryCard/README.md

 1. I filter the plants that are returned to ensure valid entries.
 2. If there are too few valid plants I append valid plants from the backup plant list until a sufficient number of plants has been reached.

+### CSS

+#### Showing the name of the plants in a proper way indepedently of the background image and length of the name:
+1. Using position absolute I centered the text at the bottom of the image.
+This way the text simply starts higher on the image for long names.
+2. using -webkit-text-stroke-width and -webkit-text-stroke-color the black text gets a white outline ensuring easier readability.
+3. using mix-blend-mode on the image again increases readability.